-The Graduate School maintains a high performance Webinar Learning Platform as its real-time learning and communications environment, provided and customized by ZOOM Video Communications.
-All courses, proseminars, lectures, meetings, colloquia, and events are presented and coordinated on the Graduate School’s Webinar Learning Platform.
+The Professional School maintains a high performance Webinar Learning Platform as its real-time learning and communications environment, provided and customized by ZOOM Video Communications.
+All courses, proseminars, lectures, meetings, colloquia, and events are presented and coordinated on the Professional School’s Webinar Learning Platform.

 Students and faculty attend courses and proseminars while in their own environments, home or office, where sources of distraction and stress can be minimized and where factors that enhance attention and learning can be maximized.